 You can read the full poem First Death in Nova Scotia here.

-This poem begins with an introduction to the setting and location.
+‘First Death in Nova Scotia’ begins with an introduction to the setting and location.
 The speaker’s mother has taken her to a “cold, cold parlor” in which the speaker’s young cousin, Arthur has been “laid out.”
-He has recently passed away, and she has been brought to see the body, to say goodbye and receive an introduction to death.
+He has recently passed away, and she has been brought to see the body, to say goodbye, and to receive an introduction to death.
 The third line of the piece describes chromographs, beneath which Arthur is laid.
-Chromographs are colored prints, and this case they are of royalty.
+Chromographs are colored prints, and in this case they are of royalty.
 The next three lines mention the names of important British Royalty that are looking down from their portraits,

 Edward, Prince of Wales,